10-State Project to Study Methods to Reduce Central Line-Associated Bloodstream Infections in Hospital ICUs

 8. AHRQ's Third Annual Conference Set for September 13-16

 Save the Date!
 AHRQ's 2009 Annual Conference, "Research to Reform: Achieving Health System Change," will be held September 13-16 at the North Bethesda Marriott, in Bethesda, MD.
 The conference will feature exciting opportunities to learn about AHRQ's latest research aimed at accelerating system-wide improvements in the quality, safety, efficiency, and effectiveness of care.
 Conference sessions will feature leading experts involved in AHRQ-sponsored research and implementation projects.
 A complete agenda of these sessions and other activities is currently in development.
 Watch for more information about registration and hotel accommodations in a future newsletter.
-Select to see presentations from the 2008 Annual Conference.
+Select to access presentations from the 2008 Annual Conference.

 9. Call for Papers-Payment Reform